caramel and cashews

 Ingredients

-• 1 red bell pepper - de-seeded cored and small diced
+• 1 red bell pepper deseeded, cored, and small diced

-• 1 ripe mango - peeled cored and small diced
+• 1 ripe mango peeled, cored, and small diced

-• ½ jalapeno - deseeded and minced
+• ½ jalapeno deseeded and minced, see note

-• Handful of cilantro minced
+• handful of cilantro minced

 • juice of 1 lime

-• 1 T. apple cider vinegar
+• 1 tablespoon apple cider vinegar

-• pinch of salt
+• pinch of kosher salt

 Instructions